SpudGunMan/meshing-around/README.md

 There is a small messageboard to fit in the constraints of Meshtastic for listing bulletin messages with `bbspost $subject #message`

+Store and Fowrward like message replay with `messages` and there is a repeater module for dual radio bots.

 - Various solar details for radio propagation
   - `sun` and `moon` return info on rise and set local time